Hanna Wijk

-Hanna Maria Wijk (born 15 December 2003) is a Swedish professional footballer who plays as a defender for Damallsvenskan club Häcken and the Sweden national team.
+Hanna Maria Wijk (/sv/; born 15 December 2003) is a Swedish professional footballer who plays as a defender for Women's Super League club Tottenham Hotspur and the Sweden national team.

 Club career

 Early career

 Wijk approached football at age nine, starting her career in the youth teams of Floda BoIF (2013–2015) and Lerums IS (2015–2020), two clubs situated in Lerum Municipality, Västra Götaland County.
 She remained linked to Lerums IS for five years, wearing the captain's armband and achieving good results in the single-team series, before moving to Kopparbergs/Göteborg in 2020, who later became BK Häcken in January 2021.

-BK Häcken FF
+BK Häcken

 After a first part of the season played with her under-19 team, Wijk made her debut with the first team, scoring one of the two goals in the victory over Jitex, however she had to wait until July for her debut in Damallsvenskan, coming on in the 68th minute as a substitute for Emma Koivisto in the 4–0 victory over Växjö on matchday 3 of the championship, a tournament that started late due to the restrictions aimed at preventing the spread of the COVID-19 pandemic in Sweden.
 The team coached by the duo Mats Gren and Jörgen Ericson soon proved to be among the best, with Wijk who, after being in the squad, without taking the field, in the Svenska Cupen match against Linköping, despite still being seventeen years old, received the trust of the coaches by scoring, although often starting from the bench, 17 appearances in the top flight in her debut season, also making two appearances in the UEFA Women's Champions League before the end of the year, both as a starter, in the round of 32 of the 2020-2021 edition in the double challenge with the English team Manchester City.
 That same year, Wijk and her teammates celebrated winning the club's first Damallsvenskan title, as well as the young player's first trophy in the trophy cabinet.

 The following season she remained tied to the club which, after initially taking the decision to dissolve the first team, retraced its steps and before the start of the season reached an agreement with Häcken to become its women's section.
 Wijk is among the players who join the new team, which with the new colors takes over Kopparbergs/Göteborg in the 2020-2021 edition of the Svenska Cupen, winning the trophy by beating Eskilstuna United in the final with a result of 3–0.
-Subsequently, with the yellow and black colors of Häcken she played in all editions of the Women's Champions League in 2021-2022, with the best result being the quarter-finals in the 2023-2024 edition.
+Subsequently, with the yellow and black colors of Häcken she played in all editions of the Women's Champions League in 2021–22, with the best result being the quarter-finals in the 2023–24 edition.
 In March 2021 she extended the duration of her contract by signing a two-year contract, and then renewed it for another two years in May 2023.